Cosmetic Dentistry FAQs

 Q. Does teeth whitening work for everyone?

 A. No. In cases involving severe discoloration, teeth whitening may not result in a bright, white smile.
-Individuals with severe tooth discoloration should consider other options, such as porcelain veneers.
+Individuals with severe tooth discoloration should consider other options, such as porcelain veneers or composite bonding.

 Q. Are there special considerations for dental veneers?